-- The public perception of, and engagement with, our shared heritage will improve. - Existing and new opportunities for projects and provision that will improve access to and engagement with our heritage will be identified. - Community heritage, collaboration and co-production will have a greater focus.
-We will work with private, third sector heritage groups, historical societies, social/health-facing activities, and the performative arts, among others, to encourage a "sense of place". - Our communities will be brought together through a shared interest in, and engagement with, our local heritage for local benefit.
+- The public perception of, and engagement with, our shared heritage will improve. - Community heritage, collaboration and co-production will have a greater focus.
+We commit to work with our communities, private business, heritage groups, historical societies, and the cultural sector among others, to encourage a "sense of place". - Our communities will be brought together through a shared interest in, and engagement with, our local heritage and the Welsh language, for local benefit.

-Advocacy Action Plan 2025-2030
+'Advocate' Action Plan 2025-2030